sztoor/model_serving/README.md

 Open files and try to understand the application's structure.

 3. Goto the `model-serving/openstack-client/single_node_without_docker_client/` directory.
-This is the code that we will contextualize our production server.
+This is the code that we will use to contextualize our production server.
 The code is based on the following two files:

 ```console
 - CloudInit configuration file